Return of Federal Student Aid Funds Policy

 Withdrawal and Return of Federal Student Aid Funds Policy

-The Difference Between an Academic Policy & a Financial Aid Policy
+The Difference Between an Academic Policy and a Financial Aid Policy

 Please note that the academic policy of withdrawal and The Financial Aid Office’s policy of withdrawal are separate.
 Your academic program’s definitions of a withdrawal and effects on your academic progress will be different from The Office of Financial Aid’s definition of a withdrawal and the effects on your financial aid.
 All policies and procedures below address withdrawals pertaining to the Office of Financial Aid and how they impact your financial aid.
 Please talk to your one-stop specialist for additional information on the differences.